What is the connection between diabetes and brain injury? Can brain injury cause diabetes?

 What is Diabetes?

-Diabetes mellitus is a disease that prevents the body from using glucose, the primary energy source for the body and brain.
+Diabetes mellitus is a disease that affects how the body uses glucose, the primary energy source for the body and brain.

 There are two forms of diabetes mellitus that a person can develop: